JuhyunLee0/AOAI-using-OAuth-and-APIM/readme.md

 * sign in using the tenant account.
 * once logged in use the "Get Acceess Token" to generate the access token
     * keep in mind that token will expire when reaching the "Expires" time (typically an hour)
-* use the "Call AOAI via APIM" to call the AOAI endpoint thru APIM layer
+* use the Chatbox to call the AOAI endpoint thru APIM layer

 ------------
 Cloned and modified from sample code